Clan Durie: 16th and 17th centuries

 Burntisland Castle was the most extensive of Durie properties and in 1563 it was occupied by Mary, Queen of Scots.
 However it was confiscated by the Crown during the Scottish Reformation.

 George Durie reached high offices in church and state, becoming Commendator and the last Abbot of Dunfermline before the Reformation.
 He also appeared in Parliament between 1540 and 1554, was appointed an Extraordinary Lord in 1541, became Lord of the Articles, a member of the Governor's Secret Counsale in 1543, a Lord of Council and Session and Keeper of the Privy Seal of Scotland.
-George Durie was a staunch supporter of Mary, Queen of Scots and as a bitter opponent of the new faith he brought his own cousin, John Durie, a monk to trial for proclaiming the new teaching.
+George Durie was a staunch supporter of Queen Mary and as a bitter opponent of the new faith he brought his own cousin, John Durie, a monk to trial for proclaiming the new teaching.
 The Queen and her mother, the Queen-Dowager wrote several letters to George Durie while in distress and sent him on diplomatic missions to the court of France.
 Durie later fled there taking with him the relics of Queen Margaret for safe keeping.

 George Durie's brother was Andrew Durie who was Abbot of Melrose and Bishop of Galloway.
 Andrew Durie was despised by the religious reformer John Knox and was imprisoned in Edinburgh Castle in 1580.
 Meanwhile, Robert Durie, minister of Anstruther, was exiled for attending a proscribed General Assembly of the Church.

 George Durie's sons, John and George, were both educated at the Scots' Colleges in Paris.
 There is little doubt that John was the Jesuit Durie who was implicated in a conspiracy to release Mary, Queen of Scots and depose Elizabeth I of England.
 Another of George's sons was Henry Durie who held the lands of Craigluscar and from whom the main line of the family runs.
 His wife was Margaret MacBeth who was renowned for her skill with herbs.
 Margaret was attended royal births at Dunfermline Palace and was a favourite of Anne of Denmark.

-In the late 17th century another George Durie was a Captain in King Louis XIV of France's Scots Guards and also a provost of Dunfermline.
+In the late 17th century another George Durie was a Captain in King Louis XIV's Scots Guards of France, and also a provost of Dunfermline.